drazulay/nvim-config/README.md

 `g    -> Open Telescope in live-grep mode
 `h    -> Open Telescope in help-tags mode
 ```
-Use `:LspInstall <client>` to install native LSP clients.
+Use `:LspInstall <client>` to install native LSP clients, `kabouzeid/nvim-lspinstall` will try to install a matching server at the same time.

 Happy coding!

 ## Issues
-- Unfortunately it seems `mattn/vim-lsp-settings` does not know how to work with neovim's native clients yet, so you'll have to setup LSP servers manually for now.

 - Eleline likes to play houdini.
 It disappears or blanks after navigating between files.
 It also seems to occur when the LSP client updates the buffer.
 This also happened with lightline, so the problem probably might be tricky.